Paula Yates

 Paula Elizabeth Yates (24 April 1959 – 17 September 2000) was a British television presenter and writer.
-Yates is best known for her work on two television programmes, The Tube and The Big Breakfast.
+She was best known for presenting the Channel 4 television programmes The Tube and The Big Breakfast.
 She was subjected to intense media attention and scrutiny, owing to her popularity and her relationships with musicians Bob Geldof and Michael Hutchence.

 Early life

 Born on 24 April 1959 in Colwyn Bay, Wales, to English parents, Yates was brought up in a show business family.
-Her mother was Elaine Smith, a former showgirl, actress, and writer of erotic novels from Blackpool, who used the stage name Heller Toren.
+Her mother was Elaine Smith (whose stage name was Heller Toren, and who later wrote under the pseudonym Helene Thornton).
 Up until 1997, Yates believed her biological father to be Jess Yates, who hosted the ITV religious programme Stars on Sunday.
 A DNA test in that year revealed that her biological father was game show host Hughie Green.
-Jess Yates and Elaine Smith were married from 1958 to 1975.
-Jess Yates was 19 years older than his wife, and their marriage was unconventional.

-Yates described her childhood as lonely and isolated; her mother, she claimed, was absent for much of her upbringing.
+Yates described her childhood as lonely and isolated, stating that her mother was absent for much of her upbringing.
 She attended a village primary school, Penrhos College, and Ysgol Aberconwy.
-The Yates family ran the Deganwy Castle Hotel for a time, before moving to a house near Conwy.
-After the break-up of her parents' marriage in 1975, Yates lived mostly with her mother despite having a closer relationship with her father, and also had periods in Malta and Mallorca where she was a pupil at Bellver International College, before returning to Britain.
+The Yates family ran the Deganwy Castle Hotel for a time.

 Career

 In 1979, Yates began her career as a music journalist with a column called "Natural Blonde" in the Record Mirror, shortly after posing for Penthouse magazine.

-She first came to prominence in the 1980s, as co-presenter (with Jools Holland) of the Channel 4 pop music programme The Tube, having been a minor co-host of BBC TV chat shows with presenter Terry Wogan.
+Yates first came to prominence in the 1980s, as co-presenter (with Jools Holland) of the Channel 4 pop music programme The Tube.

+In 1982, Yates released a version of the Nancy Sinatra hit song "These Boots Are Made for Walkin'" from the Music of Quality and Distinction Volume One album by B.E.F.
+(British Electric Foundation).

 She also appeared alongside her friend Jennifer Saunders in 1987 for a spoof documentary on pop group Bananarama.

-In 1982, she released a version of the Nancy Sinatra hit song, "These Boots Are Made for Walkin'".

-After the birth of her daughters, Yates wrote two books on motherhood.
-She continued with her rock journalism, in addition to being presenter of the cutting-edge music show The Tube.
+After the births of her daughters, Yates wrote two books on motherhood.
+She continued with her rock journalism, in addition to being presenter of the music show The Tube.

-Yates became most notorious for her "on the bed" interviews on the show The Big Breakfast, produced by her husband, Bob Geldof.
-She casually asked the questions she felt people really wanted the answers to: "Is it true you had an affair with Prince?" (to Kylie Minogue) — and persuaded Sting to take his trousers off live on air.
+Yates became known for her "on the bed" interviews on the show The Big Breakfast, produced by her husband, Bob Geldof.

-At the time of her death in 2000, Yates was working on a book titled Sex and Death, writing about her life from the moment she visited Hutchence's body in the morgue.
+At the time of her death in 2000, Yates was working on a book titled Sex and Death, writing about her life from the moment she visited Hutchence's body in the mortuary.